liquinlab/elm-smile/docs/randomization.md

 ## "Unseeded" random number generation

-In rare cases, it may be desirable to generate "true" or "unseeded" random numbers (by default `Math.random()` actually does set a seed, but it's set automatically using other random stuff).
+In rare cases, it may be desirable to generate "true" or "unseeded" random numbers.
 To do so, you can use the smile API:

 ```js
 const api = useAPI()